A General Framework for the Semantics of Type Theory: Introduction

-A successful syntactic approach to defining general type theories and logics is a \emph{logical framework} such as the Edinburgh Logical Framework \parencite{harper1993framework}.
-The idea is that inference rules of type theories and logics can be represented as functions in another formal system.
-In a logical framework one can adequately encode a wide range of type theories and logics.
-However, correspondences between theories and models have not been considered in the context of logical frameworks.
-Although there are notions of a model of (an encoding of) a type theory \parencite{fu1997categorical,simpson1993kripke}, notions of a theory over a type theory have not received much attention.
+A successful syntactic approach to defining general type theories and logics is a \emph{logical framework} such as the Edinburgh Logical Framework \parencite{harper1993framework} and Martin-L{\"o}f's logical framework \parencite{nordstrom1990programming}.
+A logical framework is a special kind of type theory such that a variety of type theories are encoded by a theory over the logical framework which is also called a signature.
+However, a logical framework often lacks a good notion of a model of a signature.
+Models of a signature may not even form a category \parencite{capriotti2016models}.

 In this paper we propose an abstract notion of a type theory from a semantic point of view and establish a correspondence between theories and models.
 Our notion of a type theory includes a wide range of type theories: Martin-L\"{o}f type theory \parencite{martin-lof1975intuitionistic}; two-level type theory \parencite{altenkirch2016extending,annenkov2017two-level,voevodsky2013simple} ; cubical type theory \parencite{cohen2016cubical}.
 Roughly speaking, our type theories are the type theories that admit semantics based on \emph{categories with families (cwfs)} \parencite{dybjer1996internal}.
 Our contribution is to establish a correspondence between theories and cwf-like models for a wide variety of type theories.